squirrel-forge/node-minify-images/README.md

 ## Plugins

-Default plugins that are included as optional dependencies, with some additional notes can be found below:
+Default plugins that are included as optional dependencies, with some additional notes, can be found below:

 ### imagemin-gifsicle